There are number of practical issues to consider when you rent business property.

 Insurance for rental properties

-The business lease will state whether you or the landlord need to arrange insurance for the premises.
+The business lease will state whether you or the landlord need to arrange insurance for the property.
 If the landlord arranges this, you will pay the premiums as part of the service charges.
 Therefore, you may need to take out additional insurance to cover risks, such as loss or damage to contents, which are not covered in the building policy.
-See insure your business and assets.
+See insurance: business property and assets.